frequently asked questions

 be a major part of the third and fourth years of study.
 January Term

-classes will offer students the opportunity to explore electives,
+classes will offer students the opportunity to explore electives, perhaps in missions or job shadowing in healthcare.

 Students accepted to Huntington University may apply to the nursing